 The satanic leaf-tailed gecko (Uroplatus phantasticus) can be found in the mountainous rainforest areas of coastal eastern Madagascar.
 Other names associated with this gecko are phantastic leaf-tailed gecko and eyelash leaf-tailed gecko.

-You may be wondering why this little gecko has such a scary sounding name.
+You may be wondering why this little gecko species has such a scary sounding name.
 The name was chosen due to its odd appearance.
 Perhaps, at first, this gecko may look a bit strange, but we think it’s actually quite cute on closer inspection!

 This adorable little gecko is highly prized by reptile aficionados for its unique appearance and shy demeanor.
 Because the satanic leaf-tailed gecko has very specific husbandry requirements, we rate this pet reptile as being appropriate for advanced reptile owners only.